mahmoud/clastic/README.rst

 .. note::

-   The ***** at the middle vertex of the 'M' represents a checkpoint of sorts.
-If the return value of the endpoint + endpoint middlewares is a ``Response`` object, it will be returned directly, skipping the ``render`` side of the M completely.
+   The ***** at the center vertex of the 'M' represents a checkpoint of sorts: If the return value of the endpoint + endpoint middlewares is a ``Response`` object, it will be returned directly, skipping the ``render`` vertex of the M completely, but still executing the outgoing request middlewares.

 State
 ^^^^^